-The Office of Community Planning has initiated, funded, and coordinated several studies and related efforts regarding housing, land use and transportation coordination, smart growth (including transit-oriented development and urban/suburban infill land uses), and the development of models and tools for assessing such strategies.
+The Office of Sustainable Community Planning has initiated, funded, and coordinated several studies and related efforts regarding housing, land use and transportation coordination, smart growth (including transit-oriented development and urban/suburban infill land uses), and the development of models and tools for assessing such strategies.
 A brief description of each of these, along with website links, are provided below.

 Effective land use/transportation planning requires the ability to estimate the benefits and impacts of various choices, including those regarding “smart growth” and “sustainable communities” strategies (such as urban infill, mixed-use, transit-oriented development, complete streets, etc.).
 This project obtained and analyzed available data on quantitative relationships between the built environment and travel in various areas of California.
 It also incorporated the results into tools that regional agencies, Caltrans Districts, and cities & counties throughout California can use in land use-transportation planning processes, such as:

 - Regional Plans: Blueprints; SB375-required Sustainable Communities Strategies and Regional Transportation Plans

 - Local Government Plans: General, Specific Community, Infill, and Transit-Oriented Development Plans

 The products that this project provided allow decision makers to consider potential effects of transportation and land use choices in a more consistent and supportable way than was previously possible.
 Overall, this project contributes to better-informed decisions resulting in more efficient land use and transportation systems with fewer impacts and greater benefits; resulting in more “livable” and “sustainable” communities.
 Additional information about this project is provided in a one-page

 Trip-Generation Rates for "Smart Growth" Land Uses in California